Anon-Planet/thgtoa/guide.md

 ![][246]

-**Note: See [Pick your connectivity method][Pick your connectivity method:] in the Whonix Route for more explanations about Stream Isolation**
+**Note: See [Pick your connectivity method][Pick your Whonix connectivity method:] in the Whonix Route for more explanations about Stream Isolation**

 In short: